tkrajina/ftmpl/README.md

 ...or with `for`...

     {{! for i := 0; i < n; i++ }} i={{d i }} {{! end }}

+## Careful with Go code

+Ftmpl allows you to write go code (instead of templating "metalanguages", like other templating engines), but be careful to not write too much of it.
+Ideally, the data should be prepared before the template function, and the only code in the template would be some basic formatting, a couple of `if`s and `for`loops.

 ## Base templates and extensions